jorge-antares/flickr_data_retriever/README.md

 total number of subareas is num_seg^2.

-Queries to flickrapi are limited to 4000 observations by the API, and afterthere these are repeated.
+Queries to flickrapi are limited to 4000 observations by the API and thereafter, these are repeated.
 The Flickr_Grid_Manager class ensures queries sent are <= 4000, by creating several Flickr_Data_Retriever